 Writer-director Meredith Danluck makes the decision to tell the story in a non-linear way.
 While this can be frustrating for filmgoers in trying to keep track of what’s present day and what happened a year ago, it’s what is best for the film.
 With Katherine having shorter hair in present day, one can at least tell what is what in that regard.

 The wonderfully-acted performance from Waterston is what takes the film into noir territory.
 If the police aren’t going to do the job, why not take it upon yourself?
-Katherine develops a chemistry with Edward that one doesn’t see coming after that initial impression.
+This is exactly what Katherine does.
+She soon develops a chemistry with Edward that one doesn’t see coming after that initial impression.

 Edward is such a different character from what people are used to seeing in Michael Shannon.
 There’s a sense of sweetness in watching his delivery that one didn’t get to see from him in The Shape of Water.
-In his first on-screen appearance, there was a bad first impression but after seeing him talk to Katherine some more, he comes off as a caring man and one would want to be friends with him.
+In his first on-screen appearance, his character gives off a bad first impression.
+After seeing him talk to Katherine some more, Edward starts to come off as a caring man.
+One that somebody would want to be friends with!

 The film marks the narrative feature debut from writer/director Meredith Danluck.
 While not entirely autobiographical, Danluck draws on personal experiences in telling the story.
 Grieving comes in all kinds of ways but for Danluck, she turned to writing the screenplay that became the basis for State Like Sleep.
 If writing a film is what one needs to do in order to process grieving, you do you!

 A mixture of genres, State Like Sleep isn’t the typical crime drama.

 CAST: Katherine Waterston, Michael Shannon, Luke Evans, Michiel Huisman, and Mary Kay Place